Thapa: Godar Thapa

-In the course of the unification campaign, Jasaram Thapa and Champ Singh Godar Thapa were each rewarded with half of the Sindhuili (आधा आधा) region as a reward for their valor by The King Prithivi Narayan Shah.
-Both Thapa families, including the descendants (clan) of these two Thapas, were assigned the responsibility of residing in and defending the Sindhuili region.
-Godar Thapas themselves settled in the Khaniyakharka of Sindhuili and engaged in various tasks and work.

 Punwar/ Panwar Thapa

 Punwar Thapa (Nepali: पुँवर थापा) is another clan of Thapa Chhetri/Khasas.
 Punwar/ Panwar, a variant of Parmara dynasty, is a Rajput honorific claimed by different groups.
 Punwar Thapas claim their ancestry from Rajasthan, India.
 Sardar Bhakti Thapa a war commander at Anglo-Nepalese war, belonged to the Punwar Thapa clan.
 Punwar Thapa in Nepal has roots in Rainaskot, Lamjung District.

 Lamichhane Thapa

 They Belong to Garg Gotra.
 They were residents of Western Nepal then later they came and settled in Sarangkot, Kaski.
 They served in various military campaigns during the unification and expansion of Nepal and settled in newly acquired regions of expanding kingdom.
 Sardar Ram Krishna Thapa, ancestor of Surya Bahadur Thapa, was appointed administrator of newly acquired eastern province and settled in Mugu, Dhankuta.
 His youngest brother, Dharma Raj Thapa, was sent to Tityang, Baglung and that's where his descendants can be found today.

 Only non Tibetan/Mongolian Victoria Cross winner of Nepal Sher Bahadur Thapa, Former 5 time Prime Minister Surya Bahadur Thapa and Janakabi Dharmaraj Thapa are some notable people of this Khasa clan of Thapa Kaji.
 Poet Dharmaraj Thapa had published a Lamichhane Thapa genealogy in 1982.